Do you feel bloated after having a restaurant tomato soup?

 - Can be Made in advance.

-- Low carb and Diabetic friendly soup.
+- Low carb Soup.
 Can you believe one bowl has just 42 calories?

 - Healthy and bold in savory and tangy flavor.